37 Harry Potter Trivia Questions [With Answers]

 Answer: Peter Pettigrew.

-Why it stumps people: Sirius Black and Remus Lupin sit right next to Peter in the story.
-They’re all Marauders, all Animagi (or werewolf, in Lupin’s case), all connected to the rat’s history.
-Sirius was imprisoned for Peter’s supposed murder.
-That tangle of relationships makes the wrong names feel uncomfortably plausible.
+Why it stumps people: Sirius Black and Remus Lupin stand shoulder to shoulder with Peter in the story.
+All three are Marauders, all Animagi (Lupin a werewolf), all knotted into the rat’s history.
+Sirius rotted in Azkaban for Peter’s supposed murder.
+Tangle the three together and the wrong names start to feel uncomfortably right.

 17. Who turns out to be Harry’s innocent godfather?
 (Medium)